Preventing Employee Burnout at Your Agency

 “Stop running agencies like other industries,” says Derek Walker, seasoned ad vet and founder of Brown and Browner.
 “Embrace our differences, get creative in how we operate.”

-“A lot of agency staff spend their time in Zone 1,” says Spencer Johnson, VP of People & Culture at NinjaCat, “where everything is an emergency and things are on fire constantly.”
+One effective strategy is the Time Management Matrix.
+This visual tool helps employees categorize tasks based on urgency and importance.
+"A lot of agency staff spend their time in Zone 1," says Spencer Johnson, VP of People & Culture at NinjaCat, "where everything is an emergency."
+Johnson advocates for focusing on Zone 2 activities, which are important but not urgent, to create meaningful work and reduce stress.

 Johnson, who previously spent over a decade in various roles in advertising and marketing agencies, is a big fan of the Time Management Matrix because it helps employees understand, manage, and avoid the types of activities that can lead to burnout.